MarsBased/handbook/sections/benefits.md

 * __No overtime__: You will work a maximum of 40h per week.
 This is a marathon, not a 100-meter sprint.
 We need you sane and healthy for the long ride.
 * __Choose your flavour__: You define your laptop's specs.
 By default, we recommend using a Mac, but we're open to adapt to you.
 * __Office material__: The fact that we don't have an office doesn't mean that you shouldn't have one.
 We will cover the costs of your office material, such as a desk, a secondary screen, a chair, etc. (use sensibly).
 * __Language courses__: We give every employee up to USD 200 per quarter to use on iTalki to learn languages.
+Ask Leire if you want to request this.
 * __Paid coworking__: If working from home isn't your thing and you want to work from a coworking space, we will give you an allowance of 150 euro per month so you can choose whichever suits you best.
 * __Tickets for conferences__: We sometimes go to conferences, like FullStackFest or EuRuKo.
+Want to go to some conference?
+Ask us and we will review it to see how can we help you!
 * __Company retreat__: Once per year, we do a company off-site away from Barcelona to enjoy a few days together in a different environment.
 * __Martian Days__: Every 2-3 months, we meet for a couple of days in Barcelona for a company get-together.
 We share the numbers of the company, strategy, interesting new projects, we conduct workshops and internal trainings and much more.
 * __Zerg Rush__: A few times a year, we do an 8h online hackathon the entire team to work on internal and side projects.